marcodelmastro/AdventOfCode2022/README.md

 * [Day 20](Day20.ipynb).
 Linked list with the usual menace of huge numbers for part 2/

 * [Day 21](Day21.ipynb).
 Simple recursive solution for Part 1, dicotomic search + brute force around minumum for Part 2.
+Added semi-analytical solution using `sympy` to simplify the mathematical expression after the initial solution.